 Buddhism in The West changed forever the day in 1959 when an obscure Zen priest named Shunryu Suzuki landed in California.
-As word spread in the vibrant world of San Francisco bohemia of a true Zen master in their midst, students who wanted more than just the words of Zen gathered around the small Soto monk to learn the practice of meditation.
-Through the outstanding students trained at San Francisco Zen Center and the classic book, Zen Mind, Beginner’s Mind, the teachings of Suzuki-roshi permeate American Buddhism to this day.
+Students who wanted more than just the words of Zen gathered around the small Soto monk to learn the practice of meditation.
 David Chadwick describes the early days of Tassajara Zen Mountain Center and the warmth, depth and humor with which this great Zen teacher related to the American mind.

 August, 1967 was dry and hot at Tassajara Zen Mountain Center.

 The clean wilderness air carried the smells of sun-baked sycamore leaves and fresh bread from the ovens in the kitchen.
 Tassajara Creek was low but still gurgling, a host to dragonflies, turtles, and tiny flies called no-see-ums that buzz around the eyes at dusk.
 At eleven in the morning, Suzuki-roshi was in his baggy black monk’s work clothes, using an iron bar to shift a big stone with Philip Wilson.